Azure/data-model-drift/README.md

-# Project
+# Getting Traction on Data and Model Drift

 Welcome to our Data and Model Drift Repository!
-Things in our world are permanently changing.
-For machine learning, this means that productive models are confronted with unknown data and can become outdated.
-A proactive drift management approach is required to ensure that productive AI services deliver consistent business value over the long term.
+The environment of our world is constantly  changing.
+For machine learning, this means that deployed models are confronted with unknown data and can become outdated over time.
+A proactive drift management approach is required to ensure that productive AI services deliver consistent business value in the long term.

-Please check out our background article [Getting traction on Data and Model Drift with Azure Machine Learning](https://medium.com/p/ebd240176b8b/edit) for an in-depth discussion about the concepts used in this repository.
+Check out our background article [Getting traction on Data and Model Drift with Azure Machine Learning](https://medium.com/p/ebd240176b8b/edit) for an in-depth discussion about the concepts used in this repository.

-Starting with tabular data use cases, we provide the [following samples](tabular-data/DATA_MODEL_DRIFT.ipynb) to detect and mitigate data and model drift:
+Starting with tabular data use cases, we provide the [following examples](tabular-data/DATA_MODEL_DRIFT.ipynb) to detect and mitigate data and model drift:

 ### 1. Statistical tests and expressive visualizations to detect and analyze drift in features and model predictions